stoplightio/docs/articles/prism/validation.md

 ## Steps

 1. Repeat step 7 above.
 That is it.
-Know you will know when your examples are out of date, not only will your mock server be accurate, but this can help you catch any errors in examples in your documentation that you provide to users.
+Now you will know when your examples are out of date, not only will your mock server be accurate, but this can help you catch any errors in examples in your documentation that you provide to users.

 # Recap